Reginald Dunne

-Reginald William Dunne (June 1898 – 10 August 1922) was Battalion Commandant of the London Battalion, IRA and one of two men hanged for the murder of Field Marshal Sir Henry Wilson.
+Reginald William Dunne (June 1898 – 10 August 1922) was Battalion Commandant of the London Battalion, Irish Republican Army (IRA) and one of two men hanged for the murder of Field Marshal Sir Henry Wilson.

 Dunne, the only child of Robert and Mary Dunne, was born (as his mother had been) in Woolwich.
 He attended St Ignatius' College in Tottenham, North London.
 His father had been a British soldier and Reginald served as a British Army private in the Irish Guards who fought in the First World War.

+In late 1919 Dunne was in charge of a joint IRA/Irish Republican Brotherhood body in London which worked to procure arms for shipment to Ireland.
 On 22 June 1922, Dunne and Joseph O'Sullivan killed Field Marshal Sir Henry Wilson in London.
 Dunne managed to escape, but O'Sullivan, who had lost a leg in the First World War was captured by an angry crowd.
 Dunne returned to try to help O'Sullivan.
 He was also captured after shooting and wounding two police officers and a passerby.

 On trial, Dunne addressed the jury about how in the recent Great War he had been "fighting for the principles for which this country [the UK] stood.
 Those principles I found as an Irishman were not applied to my own country..."

 Dunne wrote a speech which he was prevented from making from the dock (reprinted in the Irish Independent, 21 July 1922).
 In it, he blamed Wilson for the "Orange Terror", as the Military Adviser to the Belfast Government who had established the Ulster Special Constabulary. and went on to say: